 How to Test Soil For Disease or Pests

 Before sending a dozen soil samples to labs or spending a fortune on test kits, there’s some investigating we can do.
 If the site in question has previously been a garden, you should consider what diseases and pests it has experienced before.
 A history of fungal disease symptoms can certainly help narrow down what pathogens you need to test for.

 It is also true that healthy soil will be less susceptible to disease and pests.
-Because of this, Dr. Richard Dick Ph.D. developed the Willamette Valley Soil Quality Guide with 10 steps to test the soil’s quality and disease resistance.
-The steps all require digging, prodding or poking the soil to test for the following:
+It is because of this, Dr. Richard Dick Ph.D. developed the Willamette Valley Soil Quality Guide with 10 steps to test the soil’s quality and disease resistance.
+The steps all require digging, prodding, or poking the soil to test for the following:

 - Structure and Tilth of the soil

 - Plant Vigor